KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Features Deprecated
 Deprecated url() to re_path() (Django 3.1)

-Features removed
-See next slides
-Update to Django 5.2

 The Time Django Did Us Dirty
 Once in the past 15 years, a point release had a change that broke us Django 3.11 release notes